\\\ Cat Food and Meals

 The study published indicated that cats who ate one meal a day were more satisfied and which could result in less food-begging.

 Our cats never begged for food.
-We’d feed them a small portion of food in the morning and when we returned from work we fed them the same sized portion in the evening as our cats snoozed through most of the day in a peaceful empty house.
-They would enjoy the company of the household during the evening and at bedtime, they disappeared off outside in the countryside for a spot of night hunting and making sure they marked their territory.
+We’d feed them a small portion of food in the morning and when we returned from work, we fed them the same sized portion in the evening, as our cats snoozed through most of the day in a peaceful empty house.
+They would enjoy the company of the household during the evening and at bedtime, they disappeared off, outside, into the countryside for a spot of night hunting and making sure they marked their territory.
 In the morning, they’d great us having returned, as we got up for work, and were fed.
 They would be found soon snoozing away after ten minutes or so, after a busy night out, as we ate breakfast.

 The research only studied eight healthy indoor cats, so their findings cannot really be regarded as definitive, where cats that ate one meal a day had a larger increase in blood amino acids which would provide more protein that was available to build muscle and other proteins compared to those cats that ate more regularly in a day.

-It would be interesting to see the results of a much larger research programme with both indoor and outdoor cats taking part that ate one meal a day, with a range of differing ages and breeds recorded.
-What this would achieve as the current report seems to be indicating that cat overweight problems are only those related to those cats living indoors and making quite large conclusions on such a small sample of cats without providing much detail about them used in the trial.
+It would be interesting to see the results of a much larger research programme, with both indoor and outdoor cats taking part, being compared, that ate one meal a day, with a range of differing ages and breeds recorded.
+What this would achieve, as the current report seems to be indicating, that cat overweight problems are only those related to those cats living indoors and making quite large conclusions on such a small sample of cats without providing much detail about them used in the trial.
 You can read Science Daily take on the research.